Brent crude falls towards $125 as China data spur demand worry

 By Florence Tan

-SINGAPORE Oil fell on Monday for the first time in four sessions, with Brent slipping towards $125 as global demand concerns took centrestage following weak Chinese exports, countering support from supply disruption worries in the Middle East and Africa and a brightening U.S. economic outlook.
+SINGAPORE, March 12 Oil fell in the first of four sessions on Monday, with Brent slipping towards $125, as weak Chinese exports heightened demand fears, countering support from supply disruption worries in the Middle East and Africa and a brightening U.S. economic outlook.

-Traders took profit on oil after last week's gains as China posted its largest trade deficit in at least a decade, fanning concerns that slowing exports from the world's second largest economy will lead to lower fuel demand.
+China posted its largest trade deficit in at least a decade, fanning concerns that slowing exports from the world's second largest economy will hurt fuel demand.

-While China's macroeconomics raised questions over the global economy's appetite for the country's goods, China's crude imports and implied oil demand reached record levels in February.

 "It's hard for prices to rise sharply higher, although they are well supported because of the Iran situation and better economic data from the United States," said Ken Hasegawa, a Tokyo-based commodity sales manager at brokerage Newedge Japan.